 Peugeot has taken the admirable option of fitting all 5008s with AEB as standard.
 Given experts consider it can cut rear-end collisions by as much as 38%, we’re pleased this is the case.

-The company also fits a tiredness detection system as standard, as well as lane-departure warning and traffic-sign recognition.
+The company also fits a driver fatigue warning as standard, as well as lane-departure warning and traffic-sign recognition.
 This last item uses a camera to scan for signs, before displaying them on the i-Cockpit.
 Much like the i-Cockpit sat-nav display, this saves you having to search for pertinent information on the move.

 The facelift added new semi-autonomous features that can automatically stop and restart the 5008 in traffic jams, along with improved capability for the traffic sign recognition system.
-Peugeot also added an optional Night Vision system, using an infrared sensor to help see up to 250 metres ahead of the car in poor lighting conditions.
+Peugeot also added an optional Night Vision system as an option for GT trims, using an infrared sensor to help see up to 250 metres ahead of the car in poor lighting conditions.
 This could potentially help the driver spot pedestrians or animals in the road.

 These systems are also standard on the smaller Peugeot 3008, which scored the full five stars when Euro NCAP assessed it.
-We reckon it’s fair to assume the mechanically similar 5008 will fare just as well if it’s tested for crashworthiness.
+Euro NCAP states that the mechanically similar 5008 will fare just as well for crashworthiness.